Tony04031234/Tony04031234/README.md

 ### 🚀 What I do
 * **Shipped 10+ production projects** single-handedly as a solo freelancer.
 * Built and deployed custom **end-to-end POS systems** currently running the entire daily operations for a spa and 3+ restaurants across Adelaide.
-* Handle the full stack—from writing clean, reliable codebases to configuring physical terminal hardware integrations.
+* Handle the full stack from writing clean, reliable codebases to configuring physical terminal hardware integrations.
 * Focused on extreme shipping velocity and continuous delivery.

 ### 🛠 Core Toolkit